zodackwand/IFP_Tournament_Data_Analysis/README.md

 Use Matplotlib to plot a Histogram: plot overall percentage of students.

-Plot a pie chart with the overall for every challenge.
+-- Plot a pie chart with the overall for every challenge.

-Plot the image podiums
+-- Plot the image podiums.